Blackjack Basics Updated Guide: How to Play Blackjack

 1. You only get numbered or face cards.
 These have set values, so your hand total cannot vary.

-2. You hold an Ace in your hand, but its potential 11 value leads to a bust.
+2. You hold an Ace, but its potential 11 value leads to a bust.

 We will give two examples: